Interim LIBST Coordinator

-1A) Understand what Liberal Studies is.
-Liberal Studies is an interdisciplinary approach to education.
+1B) Understand what Liberal Studies is- Liberal Studies is an interdisciplinary approach to education.
 A degree in liberal studies will give you the chance to take courses in a variety of disciplines, including science, math, history, english, philosophy, and religious studies.
 Liberal Studies can prepare you for a variety of careers.

-1E) Figure out how many semesters you have remaining before graduation by dividing the total the number of units remaining to be completed (as determined in step 1D) by the number of units you plan to take each semester.
+1F) Calculate how many semesters you have remaining before graduation by dividing the total the number of units remaining to be completed (as determined in step 1D) by the number of units you plan to take each semester.
 This will give you the number of semesters you will need to complete before graduation.
 Remember that transferring students must meet UW-Whitewater's residency requirement (30 credits at UW-Whitewater throughout the degree, with the last 15 units of the degree taken at UW-Whitewater).
 Remember also that all UW-Whitewater students must earn at least 120 units and fulfill all degree requirements in order to graduate.
-If you still have questions about the liberal studies program, please email the Liberal Studies Program Coordinator.

 3A) Apply for admission using the online application system.
 As part of your application, indicate that you will be pursuing a Liberal Studies major (and identify which of the 4 liberal studies degree options you have chosen and if you will be taking classes only online).
 Additionally, indicate which term you would like to begin taking classes.

-3B) Submit application fee, final high school transcripts, and all college transcripts.
+3B) Submit application fee, plus all high school transcripts and college transcripts.

-3D) After you are admitted, you will be required to register for a Plan-It-Purple (PIP) day.
-Your admissions acceptance letter may state that you are not required to attend a PIP day, but assume that you will be required to attend one unless you are informed otherwise.
-[Note: If you have questions about PIP days, check the Plan-It-Purple for Transfer Students website.
+3D) After you are admitted, you will be required to register for a SOAR (orientation) day.
+Your admissions acceptance letter may state that you are not required to attend a SOAR day, but assume that you will be required to attend one unless you are informed otherwise.
+[Note: If you have questions about PIP days, check the SOAR for Transfer Students website.
 Additionally, during this time, you may have questions about financial aid, if so, please contact the financial aid officer assigned to your last name.]

-3E) After you are registered for a PIP day or have confirmed that you do not need to attend one, the credits from your previous coursework that have been approved to transfer to UW-Whitewater will be evaluated for how they will fit into UW-Whitewater's General Education requirements.
+3E) After you have registered for an orientation day or have confirmed that you do not need to attend one, the credits from your previous coursework that have been approved to transfer to UW-Whitewater will be evaluated for how they will fit into UW-Whitewater's General Education requirements.
 [Note: If you have questions about this review, contact the Assistant Dean in the College of Letters and Sciences.]

-3F) Ensure that your admissions process is complete: If you are required to attend a PIP day, your admissions process will be completed one day before your PIP date.
-If you are not required to attend a PIP day, your admissions process will be completed 24 hours after you officially matriculate into the university.
+3F) Ensure that your admissions process is complete: If you are required to attend an orientation day, your admissions process will be completed during that orientation day.
+If you are not required to attend an orientation day, your admissions process will be completed 24 hours after you officially matriculate into the university.
 In either case, you will know that your admissions process is complete when you can see your Academic Advising Report (AAR) in WINS.
-You can also view sample Liberal Studies AARs to get an idea of what yours will look like.
 [Note: If you have questions about when your AAR will be visible, contact the Registrar's Office.]

 After you officially matriculate into the Liberal Studies Program, you will receive an email from the Department of Philosophy and Religions Studies.
 That email will include the name and contact information for your new advisor.
-You should then contact your advsior to set up an appointment.
+You are then responsible for contacting your advsior to set up an advising appointment.

 5A) Be sure that all of your holds in WINS (with the exception of an Academic Advising hold which will remain until your advising session) are removed.

-At this meeting, you will talk to your advisor about personalizing your AAR, go over the list of courses you compiled, and decide which courses are best for you to take next semester.
+At this meeting, you will talk to your advisor about personalizing your AAR, go over the list of courses you compiled, and decide which courses are best for you to take in the upcoming term.
 Then you are on your way to success in the Liberal Studies program!